ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 This is for simplicity purposes.

 In Ballerina, functions can be defined with required parameters, defaultable parameters, and optional rest parameters.
 Ballerina supports calling defaultable parameters in any order by passing explicit `name=value` on invocation, and this approach cannot be combined with parameter overloading.
-We felt that this model offered package designers and developers more flexibility than overloading.
+We felt that this model offered module designers and developers more flexibility than overloading.

 Ballerina also supports the use of function name as a function pointer.
 This makes it easy to understand code because there is a single function corresponding to a given function name and is more powerful than the use of function overloading.